 If I come for mental health treatment who would I see?

-To begin services, you may come to our Open Access Clinic located in both our Olathe and Shawnee offices, Monday through Friday, 9-2pm.
+To begin services, you may come to our Open Access Clinic located in both our Olathe and Shawnee offices, Monday, Wednesday, Thursday and Friday, 9-2pm and Tuesdays 9-4.

 How much will it cost me?